AdelleKing/Tribe/README.md

 There was some deviation from the original wireframes due to time and additional functionality needed to support the designs

 * The Business page were not created due to the need for backend functionality which was out of the scope of this project.
-* The signup page also required the need for backend functionality, a standard form is used to enable sign up, currently, and the sign in form has been omitted until the backend functionality is available.
+* The signup page also required the need for backend functionality, a standard form is used to enable people to RSVP to events on the activities page, currently, and the sign in page has been omitted until the backend functionality is available.
 * The ability to search and use a map functionality also required backend functionality and were left out at this stage.
 * To improve the User experience, the hero image was removed from all pages except the index page, as users could not differentiate between pages when using the navigation bar until they scrolled down.
 * Social media links were omitted at this stage as these have not been created yet to support the website.